Whiteheads and other small, white bumps on the penis are common and usually harmless.

 Genital warts appear as small, flesh-white bumps that grow on the shaft or head or the penis, or under the foreskin.
 Genital warts can disappear without treatment, but some cases require medication.

-Treatment for genital warts may involve using a cream to destroy the wart tissue, undergoing cryotherapy to freeze the wart off, or a combination of both.
+Treatment for genital warts may involve using a cream to destroy the wart tissue, undergoing cryotherapy to freeze the wart off, or a

 Syphilis can cause white or red ulcers to develop on or around the penis.
 Syphilis is a STD caused by coming into contact with the bacterium Treponema pallidum.